Risk Factors Dashboard

 Our distribution network, or our “route to consumer” (RTC), varies depending on (a) the laws and regulatory framework for trade in beverage alcohol by market, (b) our assessment of a market’s long-term attractiveness and competitive dynamics, (c) the relative profitability of distribution options available to us, (d) the structure of the retail and wholesale trade in a market, and (e) our portfolio’s development stage in a market.
 As these factors change, we evaluate our RTC strategy and, from time to time, adapt our model.

-In the United States, which generally prohibits spirits and wine manufacturers from selling their products directly to consumers, we sell our products either to distributors or to state governments (in states that directly control alcohol sales) that then sell to retail customers and consumers.In the United States, which generally prohibits spirits and wine manufacturers from selling their products directly to consumers, we sell our brands either to distributors or to state governments (in states that directly control alcohol sales) that then sell to retail customers and consumers.
+In the United States, which generally prohibits spirits manufacturers from selling their products directly to consumers, we sell our products either to distributors or to state governments (in states that directly control alcohol sales) that then sell to retail customers and consumers.In the United States, which generally prohibits spirits and wine manufacturers from selling their products directly to consumers, we sell our products either to distributors or to state governments (in states that directly control alcohol sales) that then sell to retail customers and consumers.

 Seasonality